emrahcom/emrah-buster-templates/README.md

 Requirements
 ============

-`emrah-buster` requires a Debian Buster host with a minimal install and the Internet access during the installation.
+`emrah-buster` requires a Debian Buster (version 10) host with a minimal install and the Internet access during the installation.
 It's not a good idea to use your desktop machine or an already in-use production server as a host machine.
 Please, use one of the followings as a host:

 - a cloud computer from a hosting/cloud service ([DigitalOcean](https://www.digitalocean.com/?refcode=92b0165840d8)'s